 Florida Activities for the Kids

-If you or your bank account aren't up for Disney, keep in mind that Florida is loaded with more affordable alternatives.
+If you or your bank account aren’t up for Disney, keep in mind that Florida is loaded with more affordable alternatives.
 When in Tampa, check out the Lowry Park Zoo.
-Youth admission is only $25, and if you score online deals, that one-time purchase grants access to the zoo — and all of its koalas, penguins, elephants, monkeys and even (pretend) dinosaurs — all year long.
+Youth admission is only $25.95, and if you score online deals, that one-time purchase grants access to the zoo — and all of its koalas, penguins, elephants and monkeys.

 More Bright Ideas: 25 Coolest Places in the US to Visit With Kids

 Florida Activities for the Grownups

-It may require more patience than the kids have, but fishing at St. Augustine Beach on Anastasia Island is something both you and your wallet will enjoy.
-A $7 daily admission fee gets you access to all the fishing you can handle, plus picnic spots and a volleyball court.
-Or maybe you'd rather hop over to Old Town Kissimmee, where more than 300 vintage cars and a free parade roar to life every Saturday evening.
+It might require more patience than the kids have, but fishing at the St. Johns County Ocean Pier on St. Augustine Beach is something both you and your wallet will enjoy.
+Fishing fees are $3 for adults and $1.50 for children, and you can rent a pole at the bait shop nearby.
+Or maybe you’d rather hop over to Old Town Kissimmee, where vintage cars roar to life every Saturday evening for a free parade.

 It might not be ideal for kids, but if you and your partner are feeling adventurous and cost-conscious, spring for the freewheeling style of a Florida hostel.
-South Beach's Posh Hostel offers complimentary drinks every night and a round-trip shuttle from Miami airport for as little as $25 per night when you book in advance online — though notably with a three-night minimum to book.
+South Beach’s Posh Hostel offers complimentary drinks every night and a round-trip shuttle from Miami airport for as little as $24 per night when you book in advance online — though notably with a three-night minimum to book.

 For a more bohemian vibe, SoBe Hostel and Bar offers free dinner, free breakfast and a free welcome drink with its $15 to $30 per night rate, even when booking at the last minute.
 The most seasoned travelers know that hostels are among the best-kept secrets for globe-trotters — you’d be hard-pressed to stay in a hostel and come home without a handful of amazing stories to tell.

 Free Things to Do in Florida for the Whole Family